bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:19:29

-Lightning was doing it, Lightning Labs was doing it at the time I started doing research on this.
+Lightning Labs was doing it at the time I started doing research on this.
 So I think their release came like a couple of months or maybe three months after we started working on this.
 And I picked a lot up from their work.
 The first one I know of was Bitcoin Lightning Wallet, which was an Android-only Bitcoin Lightning Wallet, which was using a custom implementation of Watchtowers for their users, only for them, and using like, Xiaomi tokens or Bury tokens to do the whole registration, like how do you pay for the tower and so on and so forth.
 So that's the same debt for simple Bitcoin wallet and the same for the Obi-Wan thingy and the same.
 It's That guy, I don't know his name, but he was working also with the ZBD guys.
 I think he's either Russian or Ukrainian.
-He was also like kind of like hit by the war thing, so kind of like that and stuff.
+He was also like hit by the war thing, so kind of like that and stuff.
 I haven't heard from him in quite a long time.
 But he was the first, at least the first I know.
 And Lightning was the second.
 Electrum was also working on that.
 When I started working on this, I didn't try to be, okay, I'm going to just make another implementation.
-My goal with this was, let's not make 15 implementations of this, let's try to get together, agree on something that, agree on how watch hours should be, you know?
+My goal with this was, let's not make 15 implementations of this, let's try to get together, agree on how watch hours should be, you know?
 We have like the explanation from Tadge about how they could work.
 We are building the exact same thing, like replicated three or four times.
 Why don't we get together, write a bolt or what could have been a bleep later or whatever kind of like standardization of this and make it work for any implementation, you know?